stoplightio/spectral/docs/getting-started/3-rulesets.md

 - `severity` will help define the importance of following the rule
 - The `given` keyword tells Spectral what part of the JSON or YAML file to target by using [JSONPath](http://jsonpath.com/) (Spectral uses [JSONPath Plus](https://www.npmjs.com/package/jsonpath-plus)).
 - The `then` property includes the `function` type and options that tells Spectral how to apply the function to the JSON or YAML file, and make sure that the rule is being followed or not.
 Spectral has a set of [built-in functions](../reference/functions.md) such as `truthy` or `pattern`, which can be used to power rules.

+## Next Steps

+For more information about creating Rulesets and Rules, see [Custom Rulesets](../guides/4-custom-rulesets.md).

 ## Ruleset Properties